 Half an hour later Alieu said it would still be a while before the juice was ready.
 I was headed to check out the ferry in Dagan, just six miles away, and then would return to St. Louis.
 I told Alieu that maybe I should continue on my way and come back in an hour or so.
 He thought that was a good idea.
 I was delayed though by a flat tire and more rough sandy roads through Dagan to the dormant ferry, just a pirogue that could take individuals across the river.
 There was no immigration office.

 Alieu and a dozen others were still under the shelter when I returned an hour later than I thought I would.
 They had awaited my return for the final touches of the juice, a prolonged hearty stir and addition of sugar.
 During the procedure Alieu excused himself to go pray at the nearby mosque, accompanied by the other men, while the women remained.

 When the juice was completed they let me sample it to see if I would like any more sugar.
 It was plenty sweet, enough so that I asked for it to be diluted with more water, which would add to the volume of the bottle they were sending me off with.
 It was the fourth or fifth time I had had the juice.
 All were divine, but this was extra special.
 Before I was on my way we went on line and became Facebook friends.
 Alieu said it was important for the Sengelese to be hospitable and was happy to have had the opportunity.
-Someone the day before had also invited me to his home "to show how we live" but there haven't been as many examples of this as I was told there would be, probably because my French isn't fluent enough and that being the predominant language.
+Someone the day before had also invited me to his home "to show how we live" but there haven't been as many examples of this as I was told there would be, probably because my French isn't fluent enough.